LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 release, or more often if need be

-* LumoSQL will provide updated, public testing tools, with results published and instructions for reproducing the test results
+* LumoSQL will provide updated, public testing tools, with results published and instructions for reproducing the test results.
+This also means excluding parts of the LumoSQL test suite that don't apply to new backends

 * LumoSQL will provide benchmarking tools, otherwise as per the testing tools

-* LumoSQL will ensure that new code remains optional (as an extreme example of modularity, despite having nearly 30 million lines of code, a usable Linux kernel can be compiled from around 200k lines.)
+* LumoSQL will ensure that new code remains optional by means of modularity at compiletime and also runtime.
+By illustration of modularity, at compiletime nearly all 30 million lines of the Linux kernel can be exclude giving just 200k lines.
+Runtime modularity will be controlled through the same user interfaces as the rest of LumoSQL.

-* LumoSQL will also ensure that new code can all be active at one, eg multiple backends or frontends for conversion between/upgrading from one format or protocol to another.
+* LumoSQL will ensure that new code can all be active at one, eg multiple backends or frontends for conversion between/upgrading from one format or protocol to another.
 This is crucial to provide continuity and supported upgrade paths for users, for example, users who want to become privacy-compliant without disrupting their end users

-* LumoSQL will carefully consider the benefits of dropping some of the most ancient parts of SQLite when merging from upstream, provided it does not conflict with any of the other goals in this document.
+* Over time, LumoSQL will carefully consider the potential benefits of dropping some of the most ancient parts of SQLite when merging from upstream, provided it does not conflict with any of the other goals in this document.
+Eliminating SQLite code can be done by a similar non-forking mechanism as used to keep in synch with the SQLite upstream.